19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Check.md

 # Check

-A check is used to resolve an uncertain situation. *Also known as a "d20 roll" or "roll"*.
+A *Check* is used to resolve an uncertain situation. *Also known as a "d20 roll" or "roll"*.

 To make a check, roll a d20 and then add the appropriate bonuses to get the **result**.